-You can take the online First Aid course from American HealthCare Academy to prepare to handle asthma-related emergencies.
-Our nationally accredited and approved First Aid course contains safety considerations that are demonstrated through demos, visuals, and examples.
-The online First Aid certification is valid for two years.
-Our AHA-recognized First Aid course is guided by qualified instructors.
+You can take the online First Aid training course from American HealthCare Academy to prepare to handle asthma-related emergencies.
+Our nationally accepted free CPR classes and First Aid course contains safety considerations that are demonstrated through demos, visuals, and examples.
+When done in combination with First Aid, how long does CPR certification last?
+The online CPR and First Aid certification is valid for two years.

 Symptoms of Asthma

 It is critical to recognize the symptoms of an asthma attack as soon as possible and to begin treatment.
 The symptoms of asthma are:

 - tightness in the chest

 - paleness and difficulty walking

 Causes of Asthma

 The most prevalent asthma triggers range from person to person.
 When an asthmatic airway encounters an allergen, it becomes irritated and filled with mucus.
 The following are common causes of asthma attacks: